 - Fees post to Sage accounts as Bank Payments and Bank Receipts

-- Fees post to Xero accounts as Spend Money and Receive Money transactions
+- Fees post to Xero accounts (coming soon) as Spend Money and Receive Money transactions

 Will they post automatically to my accounts package?